pkirkaas/siglifly-case/README.md

 The back end is in the case-api subdirectory.

-Both need to be initialized with "npm install"
+Both need to be initialized with `npm install`

 On first installation, the API needs to initialize and seed the test database.
-Initialize with "npm run initdb"
+Initialize with `npm run initdb`

-Both the front end and  back end can be started with "npm run dev"
+Both the front end and  back end can be started with `npm run dev`

 Because tje front end has to talk to the back end on a different URL, every new deployment with require some set-up and configuring of ports & API URLs.